microfox-ai/microfox/CONTRIBUTING.md

 ### 3. 📚 Documentation & Team Level Contributions

-- **Open Source Management** 🌟:
 - **Improving Documentation**: This `CONTRIBUTING.md` guide, the `README.md`, or inline code documentation (TSDoc/JSDoc) can always be improved.
 - **Issue Triage**: Help us by reviewing open issues, confirming bugs, or suggesting labels.
 - **Community Support**: Answer questions in discussions or on related forums.
 - **Improving Workflows**: Suggest improvements to our CI/CD workflows in `.github/workflows/`.

 ## 🏷️ Contribute by Issue labels

 Understanding how issues are created and labeled can help you find areas to contribute effectively.
+Contributors are welcome to [create issues](https://github.com/THEMOONDEVS/microfox-ai/issues/new/choose) for bugs they find or features they'd like to propose, many core-specific issues, especially those related to the AI agents' operations, will be take priority.

 We use labels to categorize issues and make them easier to find and understand.
 Here are some common labels you might see:

-Contributors are welcome to [create issues](https://github.com/THEMOONDEVS/microfox-ai/issues/new/choose) for bugs they find or features they'd like to propose, many core-specific issues, especially those related to the AI agents' operations, will be take priority.

 - **`good first issue` 🐛**: These are often good starting points for contributors - check [here](https://github.com/microfox-ai/microfox/contribute)
 - **`refactor` 🔄**: Issues with this label concern improving the existing agentic flows of the coding agents or workflows.
 - **`coding agent` 🤖**: This label is used for issues related to the AI agents.
-  - located in `scripts/src/agents/`
-  - Bugs within an agent's logic.
-  - Proposals for new agent capabilities.
-  - Improvements to the agent framework or how agents are invoked and managed.
 - **`documentation` 📚**: This label is for issues related to any form of documentation.
-  - Improving this `CONTRIBUTING.md` guide.
-  - Updating the main `README.md`.
-  - Enhancing inline code comments (TSDoc/JSDoc).

 ### 🍴 Fork